VincentVanlaer/StORM/README.md

 ## Installation

-To compile StORM, you will need the following prerequisites:
+Pre-compiled executables can be found on (https://storm.stellar-oscillations.org).
+To compile StORM for source, you will need the following prerequisites:

-* A rust nightly compiler.
-Follow the [rust installation instructions](https://www.rust-lang.org/tools/install) and [add the `nightly`](https://rust-lang.github.io/rustup/concepts/channels.html#working-with-nightly-rust) toolchain.
+* A rust compiler.
+Follow the [rust installation instructions](https://www.rust-lang.org/tools/install).
-* The HDF5 library, with the necessary dependencies to actually find the library.
-See this [rust hdf5 bindings](https://github.com/metno/hdf5-rust?tab=readme-ov-file#building) repository for details.
+* `cmake`, to compile the HDF5 library.

 If you are familiar with nix, you can also run `nix-shell` in this repository to get all the necessary dependencies, or `nix-build` to directly build the StORM binaries.
-If you do not want to install HDF5 on your system, you can also uncomment the last line of `Cargo.toml` to automatically compile HDF5 and statically link it into the StORM binaries.
-Note that this requires cmake to be installed.

 After the necessary dependencies are installed, you can compile StORM by running `cargo build --release` or run it directly with `cargo run --release --bin storm`.